chaoxu0512/chaoxu0512.github.io/_posts/oct/2020-11-11-notes-theory-of-oct-part2.md

  <p align="center">
 <img src="https://i.loli.net/2020/11/12/4N26PvyBQfmDxui.png" width=400pix>
 </p>
 <p style="text-align:center;">Fig.3.
-FDOCT interferometer with addition of variable round-trip phase delay Φ in the reference arm (From the original book).
+FDOCT interferometer with addition of variable round-trip phase delay Φ in the reference arm (From the original book).</p>

 The phase modulator can be based on electro-optic, acousto-optic, and photoelastic modulators.